PEtab-dev/PEtab/README.md

 ## Examples

-A wide range of PEtab examples can be found in the systems biology optimization [benchmark problem collection](https://github.com/Benchmarking-Initiative/Benchmark-Models-PEtab).
+A wide range of PEtab examples can be found in the systems biology parameter estimation [benchmark problem collection](https://github.com/Benchmarking-Initiative/Benchmark-Models-PEtab).